-This recovery-based model offers a full continuum of individualized therapeutic services that includes sessions with dedicated clinicians, development of life skills, the benefits of communal living and extends transitional support for clients when they are ready to return to their community and live more independently.
-This farm-based therapeutic community will provide clients with structured work and training programs, a variety of therapy modalities, addictions treatment, and therapeutic recreation.
+This recovery-based model offers a full continuum of individualized therapeutic services that include sessions with dedicated clinicians, the development of life skills, and the benefits of communal living and extends transitional support for clients when they are ready to return to their community and live more independently.
+This farm-based therapeutic community will provide clients with structured work and training programs, a variety of therapy modalities, addiction treatment, and therapeutic recreation.

 The broad strokes of recovery at Gould Farm encompass purposeful work and service, relationship with self and others in a community that fosters recovery and a sense of possibility.
 The Farm itself enables a sense of connection with place and nature.
 Our therapeutic model provides the time and space for an individual to include their own experience and voice in creating a narrative of what has happened that brings them to this moment in time.
 Through these beliefs, our staff and guests collaborate to explore strengths and abilities to re-engage with a life of meaning beyond a diagnosis or crisis.

 Eli’s Place will be located in a beautiful rural setting just outside of Toronto.
 Working with the clients we will help them to develop the skills necessary to protect them from the very real threat of suicide and self-harm.
 Our model aims to help young adults with mental illnesses look beyond mere survival – it encourages them to move forward with positivity and to develop the resilience required to live with mental illness.
 Our model supports the view that clients can move forward with their lives, they can set goals and develop personal and professional relationships that will give their lives meaning.

 Our vision statement says it perfectly: From Mental Illness to Hopeful Futures!

 Eli’s Place will be a rural, residential treatment program for young adults with serious mental illness.
 To learn more about our mission and our proven-effective model click here.